 Don’t go crazy with the water though.
 One of the biggest advantages of the hikes around the Velitsa canyon is the abundance of fresh clear water running from the mountains.
 I managed all the hikes with one 0.75 liter water bottle refilling it constantly from the springs and streams.
 It is generally recommended to use some kind of disinfection when drinking from unknown sources.
 However, I didn’t and I’m still alive a week later writing this post so…

 The hike to the Tripi Waterfall can be easily done in one day and Tithorea could be a good base for an overnight stay.
 However, we wanted to enjoy the beautiful nature of Mt.Parnassos to its full potential.
-Therefore, we decided to camp at the woods near the Agios Ioannis Church instead.
+Therefore, we decided to camp in the woods near the Agios Ioannis Church instead.

 The trail to the Tripi Waterfall starts at the upper side of the village near the Odysseas Androutsos square (yes, he’s the Zorba of Tithorea).
 From here a narrow path follows the right face of the Kachala canyon before dropping down to its bottom.
 Skipping across the boulders we crossed the stream and started the steep climb on the other side of the canyon.
 This wouldn’t be particularly difficult under different circumstances.
 However, carrying all our camping gear in 35 degrees heat made this part of the hike absolutely exhausting.
 Once on the rim we almost run towards the refreshingly looking shade of the distant forest.
 Around one hour after leaving the village we finally reached the Agios Ioannis Church and stopped for a much-needed break.